-The changes to the standards will have no material impact upon the financial statements of the Council.
+It is not anticipated that these changes to accounting standards (when adopted) will have an impact upon the financial statements of the Council.

 3. Critical judgements in applying accounting policies

 In applying the accounting policies set out in Note I, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are: